jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

 - Added popup confirmation for the delete button -Styling it up somewhat atmm, I was trying to implement a gif but it wasnt working -Im gonna try task 3 updating hero
-- Done for the four task for the frontend for the most part, I still havent implemented a error message for not finding a hero though.
+- Done the four task for the frontend for the most part, I still havent implemented a error message for not finding a hero though.
+- I would start the backend tasks but its 11:37pm so I have to turn it in.